Advanced Course Descriptions

 -

-ENG 3344.251 Chicana/o/x Narrative and Social History—TR 11:00 am–12:20 pm
+3344.001 Chicana/o/x Narrative and Social History—MW 11:00 am–12:20 pm

-Instructor: Sara A. Ramirez
+Instructor: Sara A Ramirez

+Section Description: Chicanx Narratives and Social History considers narratives produced by people of Mexican descent living in the United States.
+As such, the course offers students an opportunity to enhance their multicultural competence and meets the requirements for an elective in the Latina/o Studies minor.
 Under the guidance of Dr. Ramírez, this section of ENG 3344 will take inventory of Chicanx narratives of borderlands identity.
-We begin with Gloria E. Anzaldúa’s Borderlands/La Frontera: The New Mestiza and lectures about the violent colonization of the people of what is now known as the U.S. Southwest and Mexico.
-We will then read Erika L. Sánchez’s popular novel I Am Not Your Perfect Mexican Daughter to examine the ways in which present-day Mexican and Chicanx cultures perpetuate the negative effects colonialism.
+We begin with Gloria E. Anzaldúa’s Borderlands/La Frontera: The New Mestiza and lectures about the effects of colonialism in the U.S. Southwest.
+We will then read Erika L. Sánchez’s popular novel I Am Not Your Perfect Mexican Daughter to examine the ways in which present-day Mexican and Chicano cultures perpetuate colonial ideologies.
 Our attention then shifts to oft-ignored issues within and amongst Chicanx communities, especially narratives that bring us face to face with historical and generational trauma.

 Contact: sramirez@txstate.edu